Editor's note, July 16, 2017: We updated this story with new illustrations and new tips and tricks throughout.

 There might be occasions where you simply can’t reach the same outlet with a piece of equipment.
 Self-powered speakers and subwoofers come to mind.
 You could just “pull the ground” by using a three-prong to two-prong adapter but this represents a potential shock hazard.
 Look up Lee Harvey and Stone the Crows for an extreme example of what can happen with high-powered equipment.

-If those methods don’t fix things, the problem could be an over-the-air antenna or a cable-TV coax cable that has its own path to ground.
+If those methods don’t fix things, the problem could be an over-the-air (OTA) antenna or a cable-TV coax cable that has its own path to ground.
 I’ve received some pretty annoying shocks when handling coax signal splitters.
 Normally—because of the isolation built into cable modems, cable boxes, and similar equipment—this will occur only if you’re connecting directly to the TV or to a video recorder.
 If you’ve traced the problem to the TV signal wire that’s attached to a cable modem or similar (disconnect it and see if the problem goes away) replace that piece of equipment—there’s something wrong with it.
 If you’re connecting directly to a TV, there are ground-loop isolators available for $20 to $30.

 AC line noise

 Ground loops are hardly the only thing that cause electrical noise; pretty much any device with a motor (hair dryers and blenders, for instance), as well as light dimmers and failing fluorescent fixtures will create this type of interference.
 It might be audible through your audio equipment or visible on your TV, or it might not.
 The obvious solution to this type of noise is to not use those types of devices while you’re watching TV or listening to music.
 You might be able to make that work—if you live alone.
-If there are other people under the same roof, it probably won’t.
+If there are other people under the same roof, perhaps not.

 If you’re willing to part with a few Benjamins, you can assure yourself of pristine AC without ground-loop noise by using an online UPS (uninterruptible power supply) or an isolation transformer.
 An online UPS is a battery-backup system whose battery is always engaged (online) between the input AC and the output AC.
 This requires the electrical power to go through a conversion to DC (direct current) and then back to AC, which will remove all the noise.
 This is also known as dual conversion.